omar-3/Algorithms-Sequential-Parallel-Distributed/README.md

 ----

 The description is very much explaining how I will do things here, but there are some stuff to be taken in consideration, if you will use any of that code.</br></br> If I going to do something cool in any algorithm, see the `python` and `c++` and `java` implementations, the other languages implementations are just me googling how to write for loops and decalre variables in these languages, except for `bash` to some extent.
-I usually read each chapter multiple times, so If you find something missing, check later and hopefully you find its code.</br></br>
+I usually read each chapter multiple times, so If you find something missing, check later and hopefully you will find it.</br></br>

 ----